BowsiePup/BowsiePup/README.md

 - MongoDB and SQLite for Databasing
 ```

-⚡ Fun fact: I do many projects with [AstroCoding][AstroCoding], only a few of which are public.
+⚡ Fun fact: I do many projects with [MoonstarCoding][MoonstarCoding], only a few of which are public.
 My favourite of which is a ["BloonsTD 6 autoplayer"][BTD6]

 🌱 I'm currently working on solidifying my DevOps abilities.